nfroidure/svg-pathdata/README.md

 ```

 ### The streaming/asynchronous way
-Here, we take SVGPathDatas from stdin and output it transformed to stdout.
+Here, we take SVGPathData from stdin and output it transformed to stdout.
 ```js
 // stdin to parser
 process.stdin.pipe(new SVGPathData.Parser())